Canola oil vs Palm oil - Health impact and Nutrition Comparison

 Uses in Cooking

-Aside from the health benefits of an oil, the smoke point of an oil is also assessed.
-The smoke point is the point at which the oil becomes harmful, produces free radicals, and loses its nutritional value.
+Aside from the health benefits, the smoke point of oils is another important characteristic.
+The smoke point is the point at which the oil becomes harmful and produces free radicals.

 Nutrition

-You can refer to the infographics below to understand the nutrition differences between these oils.
+You can refer to the infographics below to understand the nutritional differences between these oils.
+They are presented for 100g servings of canola and palm oils.
+However, one average serving of these oils is considered one tablespoon, equal to about 14g.

 Calories

-The oils are equal in caloric value which comes from the fat component.
+The oils are equal in caloric value, which comes from their fat component.

 A 100g of each of these oils provides 884 calories.